ITISFoundation/osparc-simcore/services/autoscaling/tests/manual/README.md

 ### requirements

 1. AWS EC2 access
-2. a machine running in EC2 with docker installed and access to osparc-simcore repository
+2. a machine running in EC2 with docker installed and access to osparc-simcore repository (for example t2.xlarge to have some computational power)

 ## computational mode